nclvrps/mersenne_trinomial/README.md

 ## Overview ##

-This repository contains programs (mostly written by AI) that find polynomial factors for trinomials over GF(2).
+This repository contains programs (mostly written by AI) that find (smallest) polynomial factors for trinomials over GF(2).

 These programs use CUDA to run on GPUs with greater throughput than the longstanding CPU-based **factor** program that has been used so far for this purpose.

 (Note: **factor** should not be confused with the GNU coreutils utility of the same name)

-The programs in this repository, as well as the **factor** program itself, make use of the NTL and GF2X and GMP libraries, except as noted otherwise.
+The programs in this repository, as well as the **factor** program itself, make use of the NTL and GF2X libraries (which in turn rely on the GMP library) except as noted otherwise.

 ## Background ##